Nghiait123456/SolutionArchitectInAction/1_LoadBalancing/README.md

 ## What is solution?  <a name="WhatIsSolution"></a>

 Solution and ideal from 3 theory :
-1) From theory 1, don't use one IP address for load test.
-You have a problem limit port in one ip, if you up to up rqs and rqs later sometime.
-We choose cloud for test.
-In cloud, request from instance cloud to endpoint backend pass throw many DNS cloud, and list DNS change for every request, have change many ip always change.
-It's very good for load test. (todo check)
+1) From theory 1, i use one Ip for load test, but if it goes to limited, i will use multi ip load test
-2) From theory 2, we set up ulimit to maximum in linux.
+2) From theory 2, i set up ulimit to maximum in linux.
 3) From theory 3, in load test, we have data not simple is {"ok"} and response form backend very fast.
 But in rqs high, you pay a lot of money and pay many times for implements it.
-We have simple solution, we use big project for load test.
+I have simple solution, i use big project for load test.
 EX: gooogle.com:80 ==> return 404, and response 60 character in 100 ms, it's perfect for load test. </br>
-But if we call google form one ip, google still block and status code change.
-We call google.com (backend) from aws (L7LB), it's very good and keep status response is 404. (todo check)
+I call google.com (backend) from aws (L7LB), it's very good and keep status response is 404.

 ## Result in product L7LB  <a name="ResultInProductL7LB"></a>
 ## Haproxy L7LB result? <a name="HaproxyL7LBResult"></a>